 Calculating ROI: Measure True Investment Returns

-Learn how to calculate ROI, understand why it matters, and use it to evaluate investments and business decisions.
+Learn how to calculate ROI, why it matters, and how to use it to compare investments and make smarter business and financial decisions with confidence.

 You invested $10,000 in a business.
 Two years later, you have $12,000.
 Is that good?
 Bad?
 It depends.